maupilia/SRT/sphinx/SpectralLine/C-band/Xarcos/start-obs.rst

 #.
 Insert the Local Oscillator value in MHz :

     ``> setLO=[freq]``  |logo| :numref:`srt_receivers`

 #.
+To perform the pointing and focus optimization (if they are not already included in your schedule), follow the link below:

+      :ref:`pointing-focus`

+#.
 Select and configure the XARCOS backend in C-band :